Take the #CutTheWrap challenge and switch to eco gift wrapping

 Every year at Christmas time miles and miles of wrapping paper is bought, used and then thrown away.
 So much wrapping paper is bought in the UK that in 2013 it was reported it would be long enough to stretch to the moon.
-6 years later, I haven’t seen any reports that people are using less wrapping paper – have you?
+8 years later, I haven’t seen any reports that people are using less wrapping paper – have you?
 I think it is time to use wrapping paper alternatives that are less damaging to the environment!
+So in 2019 I started up the Cut The Wrap Challenge to encourage people not to use any single use disposable wrapping paper over the festive season.

-Why do we need alternatives to single use wrapping paper?
+Why do we need to cut the wrap?

 The pleasure of a wrapped gift is brief and recycling doesn’t solve the problem